megacodist/OperaDuplicateFinder/README.md

  In case of network error, Opera downloads two or more copies of download link.
 This Python script helps find those duplicates and remove them.

 # License
-This work is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+Copyright (c) 2022, Megacodist
+All rights reserved.

+This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.